 Only when you yourself, as the immigrant, have filled out forms in your own name in order to apply for lawful permanent residence, can you be said to have a pending green card application.
 For many people, that requires filling out forms provided by a U.S. consulate in their home country and, even if they're in the United States, leaving in order to attend their immigrant visa interview there.

 A few lucky people are allowed to stay in the United States and apply for their green card here, using a procedure called "Adjustment of Status."
 You'd know you've applied for Adjustment of Status if the primary form you filled out was an I-485.
 After submitting the Adjustment of Status application packet, you'll normally receive a work permit, allowing you to not only live in the United States but accept employment here.
 You're likely to wait several months until your adjustment interview, at which your application for a green card is likely to be approved or denied.

 But don't attempt to analyze whether you might fit into one of these categories on your own.
 As you can see, this is a highly complicated area of immigration law, and it's full of exceptions and traps.
-To read more about this issue, see our article, Can I Apply for a Green Card If I'm in the U.S. on an Expired Visa?
+To read more about this issue, see, Can I Apply for a Green Card If I'm in the U.S. on an Expired Visa?

 If you are in the United States on a visa or similar status and are in danger of your permitted stay expiring before you apply for your green card, consult an immigration attorney immediately.